Sharon Ventura: Fictional character biography

 Sharon Ventura (as the She-Thing) battles the Fantastic Four.
 From Fantastic Four #379.

-Sharon Ventura met Thing at the time when he was involved with the Unlimited Class Wrestling Federation (UCWF).
-Inspired by him, she signed up for the Power Broker's program in order to have her strength augmented and join the UCWF.
-The Power Broker (actually Curtiss Jackson), employed Dr. Karl Malus to create super-powered wrestlers for his competitions.
-Sharon was unaware of the criminal activities of Jackson or Malus.
-While boosting their subjects' strength, the pair addicted the subjects to a drug, ensuring their obedience.
+Sharon Ventura meets Thing at the time when he was involved with the Unlimited Class Wrestling Federation (UCWF).
+Inspired by him, she signs up for the Power Broker's program to have her strength augmented and join the UCWF.
+The Power Broker employs Dr. Karl Malus to create super-powered wrestlers for his competitions.
+Sharon is unaware of the criminal activities of Power Broker or Malus.
 It has been implied that she was raped while a prisoner of Malus, which caused her to temporarily develop an intense hatred and distrust of men.
-Sharon managed to break free before Malus administered the drug.
-She adopted the costume which UCWF minder Ann Fraley (Auntie Freeze) had arranged for her, taking the name Ms. Marvel.
-Alongside the Thing, she battled the Grapplers and the UCWF wrestlers.
-She then battled the She-Hulk.
+Sharon manages to break free before Malus can augment her.
+She adopts a costume which UCWF minder Ann Fraley (Auntie Freeze) had arranged for her, taking the name Ms. Marvel.
+Alongside the Thing, she battles the Grapplers and the UCWF wrestlers.

-Later, Sharon was used by the Power Broker to determine if the augmentation could be reversed.
-Alongside Captain America, she battled the Power Broker.